-Mike Hosking: When will the Govt tell the truth about Ihumātao?
+Mike Hosking: When will the Government tell the truth about Ihumātao?

 • Ihumātao: Protesters claim a deal has been struck with the Government

 You remember just before she left for yet another one of her Pacific sojourns, this time to Tokelau, she stopped Fletchers from beginning construction.
-Rolled out ministers Jackson and Henare and then naffed off to the islands on a navy ship.
+Rolled out ministers Jackson and Henare and then naffed off to the islands on a Navy ship.

 In the ensuing period, a deal was done.
 But when Winston found out, he pulled the pin.